 Since the Sami language is a small and threatned language, it is an important symbol of the Lapp culture.

 What about learning some basics of the North Sami language?
 I advise you to go slowly with this and follow the instructions on the black page carefully to get the most out of it.

 Swedishis spoken in all of Sweden - including Swedish Lapland.
 Swedish is also spoken in the Åland Islands between Sweden and Finland.
 These islands belong to Finland.
 The inhabitants of Åland Islands speak only Swedish.

 In addition Swedish is spoken in mainland Finland from Vasa and along the coast to the Russian border.
 Totally Swedish is spoken by around 9,5 mill. people in these two countries.

 You will not meet many who speaks Swedish in Finnish Lapland even if Swedish is an official language in Finland.
 Finally you can have a taste of the Swedish language which is also one of the languages of Lapland.

-And here you can read theWikitravel phrasebook for Swedish
+And here you can read theWikitravel phrasebook for Swedish including pronunciation.

 Lapland BlogHere you can see at a glance what is new, or what is changed/updated on Lapland Travel Info.